zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-11-18-Barott-and-Brown-Pdam-RNA-DNA-Extractions-2022-11-18.md

 - Continuting processing the Barott and Brown Pdam samples using the protocol detailed on [10/27/22.](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Barott-and-Brown-Pdam-RNA-DNA-Extractions-2022-10-27/)

+- **For these re-extractions, I had high-quality DNA and RNA for each sample but just not enough.
+I will proceed by adding 1-2 fragments depending on size to the original bead tube for each sample along with 400 uL of DNA/RNA shield that was previously removed.
+Then I will bead-beat as usual and continue as usual.**

 - See bead-beating notes below with Qubit values.

 ## Qubit Results